Tritlo/writ-plugin/README.md

-The SACRED Plugin
+The GRIT Plugin
 ======
-Somewhat Automatic Coercion of Representationally Equivalent Domains
+Gradual Runtime-Irrelevant Typing
 --------------------------------------------------------------------

 A type-checker plugin that allows users to "defaulting" a data kind to a value,